-Compared to something like a CBD e-liquid, where the concentration of each cloud can depend on a range of factors, oils are easy to figure out.
+Compared to something like a CBD vape juice, where the concentration of each hit can depend on a range of factors, oils are easy to figure out.

-We also encourage you to observe the FSA guidelines on CBD use, being sure never to exceed the recommended limit of 70mg per day.
+We also encourage you to observe the FSA guidelines on CBD use, being sure not to exceed the recommended limit of 70mg per day.

 What Do I Need To Do?

 As we’ve said taking CBD oil is extremely straightforward, one of the qualities that makes it so popular.

 First, make sure to shake the bottle well so that the consistency is even throughout.
 Then, using the dropper built into the lid, pull up a small amount of oil.